Deskflow 1.25.0.75

 Build

-After Configuring you should be able to run make to build all targets.
+After configuring you should be able to run make to build all targets.

 cmake --build build